Strypper/Strypper/README.md

 <code><img height="50" src="https://i.imgur.com/tj5mt6t.png"></code>
 <img align="right" alt="dotNET" src="https://media.giphy.com/media/Q5uUxKNH2nxgsJ12wd/giphy.gif" />

-- 💻 I’m currently working on Cloud 🌩 Native UI Desktop and Mobile all with.NET techs
+- 💻 I’m currently working on Cloud 🌩 Native UI Desktop and Mobile all by using .NET
-- 🛰🛸 ASP.NET, SignalR, MSSQL, NodeJS, MQTTNET
+- 🛰🛸 ASP.NET, SignalR, MSSQL, NodeJS, MQTTNET, OPENXML
 - 🌱 I’m strongly believe in Native UI that have better experience than the Web
 - 🖥📱 I nailed All the .NET UI: Blazor, Uno, UWP, WPF, Xamarin (EWWW NO WINFORM)
-- 👯 I’m looking to move to the Apple echo system for exploring Catalyst
+- 👯 I WILL move to the Apple echo system soon for exploring Catalyst tech
 - 🎮🕹 Yo!
-I'm making on game engine with DirectX12 API for 3d support on UWP 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥
+I'm making own game engine with DirectX12 API for 3d support on UWP 🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥🔥
 - 💬 Ask me about anything, I am happy to help (won't answer to some dumb shit);
 - 📫 How to reach me: FutureWingsStrypper@outlook.com;